-The third en most important imperative of ANST focuses on relationality.
+The third and most important imperative of ANST focuses on relationality.
 When talking of the world as existing of norm networks, the world is made of (exchange) relations; connections; and associations.
 Central are the actors; materials; knowledge; power; and concepts which are the effects of these relations.
 Phenomena obtain their meaning and form through (exchange) relations (Bueger & Bethke, 2014, p.
 39).
 A textbook by itself is not the complete understanding of a textbook.
 Instead, a textbook depends on a writer; a reader; a school; and so on, to extend its understanding in such norm networks (Ibid., p.
 38).
 In relation to corruption, a bribe gets its meaning and form by an actor which performs the bribe, an actor which receives the bribe and the specific incentives of both persons to participate in the exchange relation.